 - Support to explore available types of housing options

 - Specialised accommodation for people living with complex needs

 Check out another helpful resource – a free webinar on disability accommodation and the NDIS.

 Once you’ve established your budget and you know what needs you want your new home to fulfil then you can start researching properties.
 When you have a shortlist, set up meetings to view them or turn up to the open home inspections.

-Viewing properties in person takes a lot of time and scheduling, so research and narrow down properties so you only visit those that work with your needs.
+Being able to access housing for in-person viewings takes a lot of time and scheduling.
+Take time to research and narrow down properties so you only visit those that work with your needs.
 Several online resources beyond Domain.com.au and Realestate.com.au provide rental and sale listings, or support toward finding the right accommodation.

 Here are some resources for finding accessible property:

 - Housing Hub

 - Endeavour Foundation